Divorce online: a step by step guide for doing your online divorce application in Australia

 Getting divorced and doing a financial settlement are two different things

 Most people getting divorced don’t know this.
 It’s important because you’ve only got 12 months to finalise a financial settlement once you’ve divorced.
 If you’ve got super, property or any other amount of assets, you’ll probably want to sort out a financial settlement before you get divorced.
 You can finalise your finances at any time from the moment you’re separated.
-If this is something you need to do, stop reading this article and head over to Divorce in Australia: Who gets what?.
-The adieu process is a low-confrontation option for amicable couples who want to legally finalise their property in a way that’s fair to both.
+If this is something you need to do, stop reading this article and head over to Divorce in Australia: Who gets what?

 When are you allowed to divorce?